chainwikinet/wikijs-yam-content/migrate.md

 The first transaction will call `approve` on the YAMv1 token contract, `0x0e2298E3B3390e3b945a5456fBf59eCc3f55DA16`.
 It allows the migration contract to manage your tokens.

 The second transaction will call `migrate` on the migration contract, `0xf1d7c9E4c57a5C1902f4A4aE2630d2Da78Ffb1c1`.
 It will exchange your YAM tokens for YAMv2 tokens.

+[ZapperFi also has a migration tool](https://twitter.com/zapper_fi/status/1296208943828602882), so feel free to use that if you trust it.

 ## 5. Listen for official announcements